hypy13/hy3/content/blog/a-comprehensive-guide-to-multi-timezone-support-in-django.md

 There are two important concepts that Django uses: the "default time zone" and the "current time zone."

-- The "default time zone" is the timezone you set in your Django settings via `TIME_ZONE`.
+- The **default time zone** is the timezone you set in your Django settings via `TIME_ZONE`.
-- The "current time zone" is the timezone used for rendering.
+- The **current time zone** is the timezone used for rendering.
 It's the one in which your users will browse your site.

-The "current time zone" defaults to the "default time zone" unless you **activate** the user's specific timezone using `django.utils.timezone.activate`.
+The `current time zone` defaults to the `default time zone` unless you **activate** the user's specific timezone using `django.utils.timezone.activate`.

 Does it start to make sense?
 Django, by default, doesn't know a user's timezone.
 It's not typically available in request data, so it sticks with the default timezone.
 You need to ask your users for their time zone – a simple form does the trick – and then manually activate it.
 The easiest and probably the best way to do this is through a middleware.

 ### Setting Up Multi-Timezone Support

 Now, let's dive into a simple example.
 We'll create a user `Profile` model to collect and store each user's timezone.
-For simplicity, we'll focus on the essentials.
+For simplicity's sake, I'll leave out the non-essential parts of the code.

 Here's a model for our users' profiles: